Kossoy Sisters: Early life and career

+In 1956, when they were 17 years old, the Kossoy Sisters recorded the album Bowling Green with sound engineer Mel Kaiser.
+Released on Tradition Records, the album features close, Appalachian-style harmonies, with instrumental accompaniment by Erik Darling.

-The sisters performed at the first Newport Folk Festival in 1959 and returned to Newport to perform again in 2012, over 50 years later.
-Producer Harold Leventhal included them in the March 17, 1956 Bound for Glory tribute/benefit concert at New York's Pythian Hall for the hospitalized Woody Guthrie and his children.
-They sang three of Guthrie's songs, exhibiting "sweet harmonizing," as Pete Seeger later recounted.
-In 1971 and other occasions they performed at the Fox Hollow Folk Festival in Petersburgh, New York.
+That same year, producer Harold Leventhal included them in the Bound for Glory tribute/benefit concert at New York's Pythian Hall for the hospitalized Woody Guthrie and his children.
+The concert drew more than a thousand, which overflowed into the street.
+The Kossoys sang three of Guthrie's songs, exhibiting "sweet harmonizing," as Pete Seeger later recounted.

+After graduating from high school, the Kossoys left New York to attend Blackburn College in Carlinville, Illinois.
+While on summer break in 1959, they performed at the first Newport Folk Festival.

+Adult lives and careers

+Soon after completion of their formal studies, each of the sisters married.
+Ellen moved to St. Louis where she and her husband, Robin Christenson, had a son and a daughter.
+Irene settled in the Boston area and would also have a son and a daughter.
+Irene and then-husband Tony Saletan performed together as Tony and Irene Saletan.
+In 1964, the couple also joined with Jackie Washington Landrón to perform as the Boston Folk Trio.
+The Saletans also gigged in the New York City area with Happy Traum, whom Irene had known since she and her sister were teenagers.
+Together they presented school concerts through the non-profit Young Audiences Arts for Learning.

-Irene and her former husband Tony Saletan performed together, during their marriage, as Tony and Irene Saletan.
-In 1964, the couple also joined with Jackie Washington Landrón to form the Boston Folk Trio, to present school concerts through the non-profit Young Audiences Arts for Learning.
-The Saletans released an album together, Folk Songs and Ballads, in 1970 on Folk-Legacy Records.
-Irene and Tony also released a seven-inch vinyl recording of four songs for the Boston Mutual Life Insurance Company, titled The Ballad of Boston and Other New England Folk Tunes, and Revolutionary Tea (with Irene listed as one of the Yankee Tunesmiths), on Old North Bridge Records, 1975.
+In 1970, the Saletans released the album Folk Songs and Ballads on Folk-Legacy Records.
+Irene and Tony also released a seven-inch vinyl recording of four songs for the Boston Mutual Life Insurance Company, titled The Ballad of Boston and Other New England Folk Tunes.
+Another record, Revolutionary Tea, came out on Old North Bridge Records in 1975 with Irene listed as one of the "Yankee Tunesmiths."

-A second Kossoy Sisters CD, Hop on Pretty Girls, appeared in 2002 on the Living Folk label.
-A noncommercial CD, Kossoy Sisters, is available from Public Radio Station WBUR in Boston.
-It is a recording of an interview with the twins on February 23, 2003, during their promotional tour for "Hop on Pretty Girls."
-Over the years, the sisters also made live appearances together from time to time.
-They toured California in 1981 and have appeared in the Boston area, Washington DC, New York, Pinewoods Camp, various venues in the St. Louis area, and numerous other locations.